giggleby/shim/sh/cutoff/README.md

  - `SHOPFLOOR_URL`: URL to shopfloor server that we can send request to inform "device is cut-off and ready for packaging".
  - `TTY`: Path of terminal for output.
 Defaults to /run/frecon/vt0.
+ - `CONTINUE_KEY`: A string to confirm continuing cutoff.
+User must press the key in order.
+ - `QRCODE_INFO`: Display the information of the DUT as a qrcode, to increase the flexibility of customized process of battery cutoff.
+After `CONTINUE_KEY` is pressed, the DUT will perform battery cutoff immediately.

 The options should be set in JSON format.
 For example: